danismailov/danismailov.github.io/content/posts/teaching-learning-machines-football.md

 # The aim

+To actually have this fully running an FPL team, we'll have to optimise for the more complex game mechanics, like points per £ spent (as there's a limit on budget), or take account of performances that are untypical of that player from previous seasons.

-Before getting into any game mechanics like selecting players, we need to map out the core functionality: how can you predict how many points each player will get, in the next gameweek?
+Before getting into that, however, we can start with the simplest functionality: how can you predict how many points each player will get, in the next gameweek?

 If I knew how many goals are scored; red and yellow cards are picked up; or anything else from this gameweek, it’s very easy to guess (or calculate) the points.